Kayvan

-Kayvan (also spelled Kayvon, Keivan, Kaywan, Keywan, Kavon, Kevan, or Kaevon; کیوان) is a Persian masculine given name meaning Saturn.
-It is related to the word for Saturn in several old languages, including "Kaimanu" in Sumerian, "Kayamanu" in Akkadian, "Kion" in Syriac, and "Kewan" (kywʾn') in Middle Persian.
-That a 16th-century high priest of Estakhr was named Azar Kayvan suggests that "Kayvan" was used as a name for a person in Iran as early as that time, particularly among followers of Zoroastrianism.
+Kayvan (also spelled Keyvan, Kayvon, Kaivon, Keivan, Kaywan, Kavon, Kevan, or Kaevon; کیوان) is a Persian masculine given name denoting the planet Saturn.
+It is related to the word for Saturn in several ancient languages, including Kaimanu in Sumerian, Kajamānu in Akkadian, Kewwān in Syriac, Kiwan in Classical Mandaic, and "Kewan" (kywʾn') in Middle Persian.
+That a 16th-century high priest of Stakhr was named Azar Kayvan suggests that "Kayvan" was used as a name for a person in Iran as early as that time, particularly among followers of Zoroastrianism.
 To date "Kayvan" is a popular name among families following Zoroastrianism.
-"Kayvan" is distinct from the similar Persian word "Kayhan", meaning "universe", also used as a masculine given name.
+Kayvan is distinct from the similar Persian word Kayhan, meaning "universe", also used as a masculine given name.
 To English speakers, the spelling Kayvon is closest to the Persian pronunciation, [keivɒːn].

-"Saturday", the day of Saturn, finds its Classical Persian equivalent in "Keyvansheed".
+"Saturday", the day of Saturn, finds its Classical Persian equivalent in "Keyvānshid".